jtr13/EDAV/docs/03-iris.md

 ## Markdown Etiquette

+I'm seeing that my R Markdown file is getting a little messy.
 Working with markdown and chunks can get out of hand, but there are some helpful tricks.
 First, consider naming your chunks as you go.
 If you combine this with headers, your work will be much more organized.
 Specifically, the little line at the bottom of the editor becomes much more useful.

 From this:
 ![Pic](images/03-iris-jumpbar.png)